NextGenRF-Design-Inc/iio-oscilloscope/README.md

 ![BytePipe_x9002_HardwareSetup](docs/images/BytePipe_x9002_Platform.jpg)

 The IIO-Oscilloscope application developed by Analog Devices is a cross platform GUI application for capturing and plotting time domain, frequency domain, constellation, and cross-correlation data.
 The application is designed to demonstrate the performance of Analog Devices evaluation boards.
 This repository adds support for the BytePipe_x9002 SOM and other NextGenRF Design Hardware platforms.
+The PC software can be downloaded from the releases tab [here](https://github.com/analogdevicesinc/iio-oscilloscope/releases).

 ![BytePipe_x9002_HardwareSetup](docs/images/iio_oscilloscope_plot_window.png)